CARP: Context-Aware Reliability Prediction of Black-Box Web Services: Context-Aware Reliability Prediction

 where $u$ and $s$ denote the specific user and service respectively. $r(u, s)$ depends both on user $u$ and service $s$.

-Further, this definition is extended to incorporate temporal information in~\cite{SilicDS13}, since the user-perceived reliability may vary from time to time due to fluctuating service workloads and dynamic network conditions.
+Further, this model is extended to incorporate temporal information in~\cite{SilicDS13}, considering that user-perceived reliability may vary from time to time due to fluctuating service workloads and dynamic network conditions.
 Specifically,

 formulates the user-perceived reliability for an invocation $inv(u, s, t)$ between user $u$ and service $s$ at time slice $t$.